 - Take the glass bottle and slide it up and down the wire to play a melody.
 Note: If you have a guitar tuner, you can make markings on the wall where different pitches of the major or minor scale occur.

-Have you made any homemade musical instruments on our list?
-Know any others?
+Have you created any other homemade musical instruments?
 Comment below!